Unisolve/tari_cli_notes/tari_cli_mining_intro.md

 ## Criticisms and corrections and ideas

-we need them!
+We need them!
 Send criticisms, notes or ideas to: simon@unisolve.com.au

 ## Step 1 Check your OS